 Earlier, we looked at how hydrogen (1H) fuses into helium (4He) through the proton-proton chain.
 This is one of two main fusion processes in stars.
 The other is called the CNO cycle (short for carbon, nitrogen, and oxygen).

-In stars like our Sun, the proton-proton chain is the dominant process because the core temperature, around 15 million kelvin,31 is not high enough for the CNO cycle to take over.
-But in stars with more than about 1.3 times the mass of the Sun, core temperatures can exceed 18 million kelvin, and that’s when the CNO cycle really kicks in.32
+In stars like our Sun, the proton-proton chain is the dominant process because the core temperature, around 15 million kelvin,31: Go to reference 31 at the end of the page is not high enough for the CNO cycle to take over.
+But in stars with more than about 1.3 times the mass of the Sun, core temperatures can exceed 18 million kelvin, and that’s when the CNO cycle really kicks in.32: Go to reference 32 at the end of the page

 The CNO cycle generates energy much faster because it’s much more sensitive to temperature.
 Its energy output increases roughly with temperature to the power of 15 to 20 (T15 to T20), compared to the proton-proton chain which scales with temperature to the fourth power (T4).
-That means even a small increase in core temperature leads to a much larger increase in energy production (and uses up the star’s fuel much faster).33
+That means even a small increase in core temperature leads to a much larger increase in energy production (and uses up the star’s fuel much faster).33: Go to reference 33 at the end of the page

 The CNO cycle is also more complex.
 It involves several steps and uses carbon, nitrogen, and oxygen as catalysts to fuse hydrogen into helium.
 You can see the process in the following image, starting with the hydrogen nuclei (1H) in the upper right.